IOC admits postponing Olympics an option, but cancellation 'not on agenda' - France 24

 Lausanne (AFP)

-The IOC has faced strong pressure to push back this summer's Tokyo Games, scheduled from July 24 to August 9, from sporting federations and athletes worried about the health risk as the COVID-19 global death tally rose past the 13,000 mark.
+The IOC has faced strong pressure to push back the Games, scheduled from July 24 to August 9, from sporting federations and athletes worried about the health risk as the COVID-19 global death tally went past 13,000 on Sunday.

-On Sunday, IOC President Thomas Bach, a former Olympic fencing gold medallist, told athletes a decision on the Games would be made "within the next four weeks".
+IOC president Thomas Bach said a decision on when the Games take place would be made "within the next four weeks".

-"Human lives take precedence over everything, including the staging of the Games," Bach wrote in a letter.
+"Human lives take precedence over everything, including the staging of the Games," Bach wrote in an open letter to athletes.

-He acknowledged that this was a time of "tremendous uncertainty" which, he said "destroys hope."

-"We have, as indicated before, been thinking in different scenarios and are adapting them almost day by day," he said.
+"We have, as indicated before, been thinking in different scenarios and are adapting them almost day by day."

 But, he added that "there are significant improvements in Japan" and he still had hopes the Games could be held on schedule, even if that would present logistical difficulties.